 - Show symptom palliation in combination with approved chemotherapy

 - Support clinical meaningfulness of progression-free survival through symptomatic benefit

-The MD Anderson Symptom Inventory (MDASI), Brief Pain Inventory (BPI), Brief Fatigue Inventory (BFI), Treatment-Induced Neuropathy Assessment Scale (TNAS), and the Alopecia Areata Symptom Impact Scale (AASIS), along with all of their variants, derivatives, and modules, are copyrighted instruments.
+The MD Anderson Symptom Inventory (MDASI), Brief Pain Inventory (BPI), Brief Fatigue Inventory (BFI), Treatment-Induced Neuropathy Assessment Scale (TNAS), and the Alopecia Areata Symptom Impact Scale (AASIS), along with all of their variants, derivatives, and modules, are copyrighted questionnaires.
 The copyright applies to all language versions of these instruments.

 The MDASI, BPI, BFI, TNAS, AASIS, and their derivatives may not be used or reproduced without permission.
 Failure to comply may result in legal action.
 Please use our order form to request the instrument(s) you need.
 Fees may apply.

 The MDASI, BPI, BFI, TNAS, AASIS, and their derivatives may not be modified or translated into another language without express written consent.
 Failure to comply may result in legal action.
-Contact us at email@example.com to request permission to alter or translate the instrument.
+Contact us at firstname.lastname@example.org to request permission to alter or translate the questionnaire.

 Flesch Reading Ease score: Rates text on a 100-point scale; the higher the score, the easier it is to understand the document.
 Most standard documents aim for a score of approximately 60 to 70.